Gen Z Key Characteristics no.1 Well Behaved

 As a Gen Xer, I am very grateful that my university years never made it to social media.
 I am not saying I behaved in a particularly outlandish way, but we acted as though there would be no sense of a legacy.
 These days what goes on tour can stay on the whatsapp group and the ability to capture audio, images and video are ubiquitous.

-The first iphone was released in 2007 when the oldest Zoomers were 12 years old.
+The first iPhone was released in 2007 when the oldest Zoomers were 10 years old.
 Social media precedes the smartphone but Generation Z had technology and software their parents and teachers were not equipped to support.
 Furthermore the power of it all was not understood, and the risks we are acutely aware of today were not anticipated.

 ‘Viruses’ were seen as a much bigger issue than ‘viral’ content.
 The world had not learned how to use it, and the companies themselves had little sense of the regulation it might require.
 Take a look at this IT Crowd episode for a great example of the indiscriminate way in which adults started out on social media.